Retreats: Why and How Should You Implement Them?

-While they leave room for “extraordinary business” such as strategic planning in their formula, the key is more about being fully present and having “hallowed time” together which will be remembered for years to come.
+While they leave room for “extraordinary business” such as strategic planning in their formula, it is about being fully present and having “hallowed time” together, which will be remembered for years to come.

 This general consensus about the purpose of retreats, and what makes them successful, is reflected in the general literature.
 They are not about getting work done, per se, but making each employee feel valued and valuable to the company, the team, and themselves.